connecting

 Vientiane

-Southeast Asia’s smallest capital and largest city of Laos is home to many interesting historical sites, very worthwhile to visit including precious temples and monuments.
+Southeast Asia’s smallest capital and largest city of Laos is home to several interesting historical sites including precious temples and monuments.
 Vientiane is also home to some wonderful weaving cooperatives, loads of cafes and a Night Market along the Mekong overlooking Thailand.
+It is interesting to get to know the feel of the heartbeat of this capital city of Lao PDR- the People’s Democratic Republic which can also refer to Please Don’t Rush.

 A little History: